konczyk/trello-timer/README.md

 `jpm xpi`

-And then installing the built xpi file in your firefox browser (you can simply open the xpi file through the browser and the install will follow).
+And then installing the built xpi file in your firefox browser (you can simply open the xpi file through the browser and the install process will follow).
 You may need to tune `xpinstall.signatures.required` setting in `about:config` to allow unverified extensions.